 A forehead lift, also known as a “brow lift,” is a cosmetic procedure designed to restore the area above your eyes to a more refreshed, youthful look.
 This increasingly popular procedure lifts up drooping brows and improves the creases and horizontal lines that make individuals appear tired, angry, or sad.

 With a forehead lift, the tissues and muscles responsible for the drooping, creases, and lines on a person’s brow are altered or removed, resulting in raised eyebrows, a smoother forehead, and fewer frown lines.
 Dr. Carp may opt for a conventional surgical procedure, in which an incision is covered by the hairline.
 He may also opt for the endoscopic method, which uses an endoscope for minimal incisions.
 Both types of procedures are quite common and result in a smoother and more youthful- looking forehead.

-The Best Candidates for a Forehead Lift
+Who Are the Best Candidates for a Forehead Lift?